autopi-io/documentation/docs/developer_guides/remote_can_access.md

 * Two AutoPi CAN-FD Pro devices available on our [Webshop](https://shop.autopi.io/products/autopi-can-fd-pro).
 * Internet connectivity for both AutoPi devices, we recommend using WiFi connection.
 * Access to the AutoPi Cloud.
-* A third-party CAN or OBD-II diagnostic tool.
+* A third-party CAN based diagnostic tool.

 ![Example Setup of the remote CAN access](/img/guides/remote_can_access/setup_for_remote_can_access.png)